Marktawa/blog-strapi-doc/ARTICLE.md

 }
 ```

-`layout.tsx` serves as a wrapper for the content to be rendered on the article page by its child components.
+`layout.tsx` serves as a wrapper for the content rendered on the article page by its child components.
 It has the following functions:

 - `fetchSideMenuData`: Fetches data (`articles` and `categories`) for the side menu using the `fetchAPI`.
 - `LayoutRoute`: Makes use of the `fetchSideMenuData` function to fetch the necessary data based on the `category` received from the `params`.
 It then renders the content within a section container with padding and spacing.
 The layout is divided into two columns using CSS grid: the first column contains the `children` components, and the second column contains the `ArticleSelect` component, which receives the fetched `categories`, `articles`, and `params` as props.